The Sopranos Season 4 Episode 12: “Eloise”

 • The episode takes its name from Carmela and Meadow’s longstanding tradition of having lunch at the Plaza Hotel underneath the portrait of Eloise.
 Just as it was back in the pilot episode, the lunch meeting is an unmitigated disaster.

 • The Furio storyline was never a favorite of mine, mostly due to the fact that Furio doesn’t have much depth as a character.
 No matter how drunk Tony was, I think he’d still remember their scuffle on the helicopter pad.
 All in all, Furio was just a plot device to set up Carmela’s actions in the season finale.
-This is his last appearance in the entire series.
+This is his last appearance in the entire series, and his point-of-no-return with his love for Carmela is exactly that: he decides to leave for Italy and never return to New Jersey ever again.

-• Meadow also introduces her new boyfriend, Finn De Trolio, a dental student.
+• We are also introduced to Meadow’s new boyfriend, Finn De Trolio, a dental student.
 Even though Meadow continues to be annoying despite her newfound sense of direction, we should be commending her for her actions (especially since her dating history includes Noah Tannenbaum and Jackie Aprile, Jr.).
+She’s been able to put the past behind her and has seemingly become a responsible woman.

 • The most amusing storyline of “Eloise” belongs to Paulie, who spends the episode driving around his elderly mother and her “friends” from the nursing home.
-He later finds out that Johnny Sack has been playing him for information (Carmine Lupertazzi doesn’t even know who Paulie is), and then murders and robs an old lady to get back in Tony’s good graces.
-Ever since “Pine Barrens,” Paulie has been floundering with his role in the series.
+He later finds out that Johnny Sack has been playing him for information (Carmine Lupertazzi doesn’t even know who Paulie is), and so he murders and robs an old lady to get back in Tony’s good graces.
+Ever since “Pine Barrens,” Paulie has been floundering with his identity.

 • “Eloise” was written by Terence Winter and directed by James Hyman.